 - manage repairs, testing and upgrading of equipment

 - financial and budgeting skills

-- analytical skills, to interpret information and figures
+- skill in analysing information and figures

-- a good awareness of employment relations laws.
+- knowledge of employment relations laws.

 - work regular business hours or do shift work, which may include nights and weekends

 - are usually based in an office or on the factory floor